Narwhal and Bullshark, Sui's Mempool and Consensus Engines

 The consensus component offers a zero-message overhead consensus algorithm, leveraging graph traversals.

 A Narwhal instance sets up a message-passing system comprised of a set of $3f+1$ units of stake divided amongst a set of nodes, and assumes a computationally bounded adversary that controls the network and can corrupt parties holding up to f units of stake.
-The validators collaborate in forming a leaderless graph of batches of transactions - which the literature (in the context of DAG-based consensus) designates as blocks and that we label as collections - to emphasize we're in a context where the mempool data is used by an unspecified consensus algorithm.
+The validators collaborate in forming a leaderless graph of batches of transactions - which the literature (in the context of DAG-based consensus) designates as blocks and that Sui labels collections - to emphasize that this happens in a context where the mempool data is used by an unspecified consensus algorithm.

 The graph's vertices consist of certified collections.
 Each valid collection signed by its validator-author must contain a round number and must itself be signed by a quorum (2f+1) of validator stake.
-We call those 2f+1 signatures a certificate of availability.
+These 2f+1 signatures are called a certificate of availability.
 Furthermore, that collection must contain hash pointers to a quorum of valid certificates (that is, certificates from validators with 2f + 1 units of stake) from the previous round (see Danezis & al. Fig 2), which constitute the edges of the graph.

 Each collection is formed in the following way: each validator reliably broadcasts a collection for each round.
 Subject to specified validity conditions, if validators with 2f + 1 stake receive a collection, they acknowledge it with a signature each.
 Signatures from 2f + 1 validators by stake form a certificate of availability that is then shared and potentially included in collections at round r + 1.